Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Optimal process in entropy representation

 where $x^a(t) = \big( E(t), J(t) = 0\big)$, and $v$ is the thermodynamic speed of the process.
 The length is real and positive if $\epsilon<0$.
 On the other hand, directly computing the thermodynamic length by inserting $x^a = (E,J = 0)$, one finds:

 Comparing both lengths we can estimate the average relaxation time $\bar \tau$ of the process:

 The result for the average relaxation time is non-trivial.
-In the previous representation it was proportional to the entropy difference between the initial and the final state \eqref{eqRelTE}, here it involves the difference of the fourth root of the initial and the final energy of the BTZ black hole.
+In the previous representation it was proportional to the entropy difference between the initial and the final state \eqref{eqRelTE}, here it involves the difference of the fourth root of the initial and the final energy of the BTZ system.

 For a full optimal evaporation the time is $t_{evap}={4E_0}/{|\dot E_0|}$.
 Thus, the evaporation length is:

 The square of the thermodynamic length, $\mathcal{L}^2$, carries units of entropy (Joules per Kelvin), consistent with its interpretation as the minimal entropy produced during the process.
 This interpretation allows one to determine the metric scale factor $\epsilon$ for the complete evaporation of the BTZ.
 In this case, it is reasonable to require that $\mathcal{L}^2$ be at least equal to the initial entropy of the BTZ black hole, given by $S_0 = \sqrt{2\lambda E_0} / \zeta$.
 Imposing this condition yields $\epsilon = -1/4$.